-Under the leadership of Dr Jane Chambers, Head of Secondary, Post Graduate, and Educational Development in the Institute of Education, a self-assessment team (SAT) of staff and students from across the university has been assembled to lead our efforts to address gender inequality at St. Mary’s.
+Under the leadership of Dr Jane Chambers, Head of the School of Education, a self-assessment team (SAT) of staff and students from across the university was assembled to lead our efforts to address gender inequality at St Mary’s.

-The SAT is currently has been analysing and interrogating the Athena SWAN data to better understand the state of gender equality at St Mary’s.
-The team has drafted key areas where actions may be taken to redress gender inequity at the university, which will feed into the creation of our three-year action plan to help improve upon any issues raised during the data collection process.
+The SAT analysed and interrogated the Athena Swan data to better understand the state of gender equality at St Mary’s.
+The team drafted key areas where actions may be taken to redress gender inequity at the university, which has fed into the creation of our three-year action plan to help improve upon any issues raised during the data collection process.

-The SAT is also supported by Prof Symeon Dagkas, Deputy Provost, as institutional leadership champion.
-In his role, Symeon elevates the work of the SAT to the highest levels of leadership at St Mary’s, serving as a champion and advocate for the implementation of positive change in the university’s gender equality efforts.
+The SAT was also supported by Prof Symeon Dagkas, Deputy Provost, as institutional leadership champion.
+In his role, Symeon elevated the work of the SAT to the highest levels of leadership at St Mary’s, serving as a champion and advocate for the implementation of positive change in the university’s gender equality efforts.

 About our Athena SWAN Self-Assessment Team

-The St Mary’s Athena SWAN Self-Assessment Team (SAT) is comprised of staff and students from across the institution who have come together to help drive forward meaningful change in gender equality for our community.
-The SAT will address the ten Charter principles as they work to complete St Mary’s first application for a Small and Specialist Institution Athena SWAN Bronze award.
+The St Mary’s Athena Swan Self-Assessment Team (SAT) was comprised of staff and students from across the institution who came together to help drive forward meaningful change in gender equality for our community.
+The SAT addressed the ten Charter principles as they worked to complete St Mary’s first application for a Small and Specialist Institution Athena Swan Bronze award.

-The aims of the Athena SWAN SAT, and therein members of the Athena SWAN SAT, include:
+The Athena Swan SAT, and therein members of the Athena Swan SAT, have several aims.

 - To review the Terms of Reference (including SAT membership) on an annual basis to ensure the implementation of the action plan is fit for purpose.

-Membership of the SAT will be reviewed on an ongoing basis to ensure the group reflects a diverse cross-section of individuals and experiences, as is outlined by the Charter.
+Membership of the SAT was reviewed regularly to ensure the group reflects a diverse cross-section of individuals and experiences, as is outlined by the Charter.

-The Athena SWAN SAT reports to the University Executive Committee (UEC).
+The Athena Swan SAT reported to the University Executive Committee (UEC).